-This document contains important details about the loan you are applying for including estimations of your interest rate, monthly payment, closing costs, taxes, insurance and any prepayment penalties.
-The lender must provide this to you within three business days of receiving your application.
+This document contains important details about the loan you are applying for, including estimations of your interest rate, monthly payment, closing costs, taxes, insurance, and any prepayment penalties.
+The lender must provide this document to you within three business days of receiving your application.

 Clear any additional requests from underwriting

-Underwriting is the department that reviews all of your identification, paperwork, and credit history to asses if you will qualify for the desired loan.
-They determine the terms of the loan and will occasionally require extra documents to fully understand your background and make their decision.
+Underwriting is the department that reviews all your identification, paperwork, and credit history to assess if you will qualify for the desired loan.
+They determine the terms of the loan and will occasionally require extra documents to fully understand your background to make their decision.
 It is important to make yourself available during the underwriting process and to respond to any requests promptly and thoroughly.

-When refinancing, not everyone is required to get a home appraisal.
-For example, if a person has an FHA loan, and wants to refinance into another FHA loan for the purpose of lowering monthly payments, a home appraisal won’t be required as long as previous mortgage payments were all made on time.
-However, it could be in your best interest to get a home appraisal for your refinance, because the risk is that the lender doesn’t assign a high enough value to your home, thereby restricting the type of mortgage products that may be available to you.
+When refinancing your house, not everyone is required to get a home appraisal.
+For example, if a person has an FHA loan and wants to refinance into another FHA loan for the purpose of lowering monthly payments, then a home appraisal won’t be required as long as previous mortgage payments were all made on time.
+However, it could be in your best interest to get a home appraisal for your refinance because the risk is the lender doesn’t assign a high enough value to your home, thereby restricting the type of mortgage products that may be available to you.
 An accurate appraisal will prevent the lender from basing the refinance loan on too small of a home value.

 Make sure the amount, payments, rate lock, and other details are clearly stated in writing in a signed document.

-Closing usually takes place in the presence of a public notary, and if you have a co-applicant, they will also need to be present.
+Closing on your mortgage refinance usually takes place in the presence of a public notary, and if you have a co-applicant, then they will also need to be present.

 You should be prepared for several things: